 - Great value for money from a reliable brand

 - Weighs about 20 pounds, making repositioning tiresome

 2. Editor's pick: Wagner Spraytech 518050 Stain Sprayer

-It’s also versatile for an HVLP sprayer, able to handle latex paints with appropriate thinning, which makes it a viable alternative for other sorts of paint projects.
-Even though it’s not recommended for large projects due to its relatively slow spray speed, having the option to do so with a sub-$100 sprayer is a great deal.
+It’s also versatile for an HVLP sprayer, able to handle latex paints with appropriate thinning, making it a viable alternative for other paint projects.
+Even though it’s not recommended for large projects due to its relatively slow spray speed, having the option to do so with a sub-$150 sprayer is a great deal.

 3. Best for low prices: SPRAYIT SP-352 Gravity Feed Spray Gun

-Although paint sprayers are a useful alternative to rollers and brushes, buying one is only worth the money if you’re expecting many painting projects in the future.
-But SPRAYIT’s SP-352 model is a very affordable alternative to renting for anyone who already owns an air compressor (or planned on buying one, anyway).
+Although paint sprayers are a useful alternative to rollers and brushes, purchasing one is only worth the money if you’re expecting many painting projects in the future.
+But SPRAYIT’s SP-352 model is a very affordable alternative to renting for anyone who already owns an air compressor (or plans on buying one, anyway).

 Unlike more expensive sprayers, the SP-352’s spray tips can’t be swapped out for larger ones, which means it should only be used for smaller projects such as cabinets, doors and the like.
 Despite this, it includes knobs to control the spray pattern, air pressure and paint flow, giving you better control over the painting process.
-The fan pattern can be anywhere from 5.5” to 7.5” wide, letting it cover small areas quickly.
+The fan pattern can be anywhere from 5.5 to 7.5 inches wide, letting it cover small areas quickly.

 To help prolong the life of this sprayer, it’s very important to thoroughly clean it after each use to prevent clogging.
 Thicker latex paints should also be avoided, due to the small sprayer tip size.

 - Reliable performance for under $30